-Did you know there are over 40 miles of trails throughout Windsor?
-The town is committed to providing walkers, cyclists, joggers, and others that enjoy our trails with safe and enjoyable routes.
+Did you know there are over 40 miles of trails throughout our town?
+Windsor is committed to providing walkers, cyclists, joggers and others that enjoy our trails with safe and enjoyable routes.
 Explore them through our trails map!
 For more information on Windsor trails, see our Trails Master Plan (PDF).

-Although most trails are owned and maintained by the Town of Windsor, such as the Windsor Lake Trail, some trails exist in partnership with other entities, for example, the Poudre River Trail exists in partnership with the Poudre River Trail Authority in Weld County and the Larimer County Department of Natural Resources, specifically the River Bluffs Open Space This trail is designated as part of the Front Range Trail in northern Colorado and resides within the Cache la Poudre National Heritage Area.
-View the Poudre River Initiative Long-Range Vision (PDF) for more information.
+Although most trails are owned and maintained by the Town of Windsor, such as the Windsor Lake Trail, some trails exist in partnership with other entities.
+For example, the Poudre River Trail exists in partnership with the Poudre River Trail Authority in Weld County and the Larimer County Department of Natural Resources, specifically the River Bluffs Open Space.
+This trail is designated as part of the Front Range Trail in northern Colorado and resides within the Cache la Poudre National Heritage Area.

 Users should anticipate occasional cross-cutting of the trail by running water which will not be repaired unless the cut is so severe a person cannot safely step over, or reasonably maneuver a mountain bike across.
 Windsor Parks Maintenance Staff performs weed control and will occasionally mow buffer strips on each side of the single track trail.